IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 We are aware of issues relating to Reactome gene sets.
 Specifically, these gene sets contain more genes than their respective pathways.
-This is due to a bug in our export code which incorrectly traverses into sub-pathways gene set creation.
+This is due to a bug in our export code which incorrectly traverses into sub-pathways during gene set creation.
 We are working on a fix and will generate a new GSEA export as soon as it is available.

 Pathway Commons Gene Set Format
 -------------------------------